-- 1. Kindergarten students must pass math and language arts. - Students in grades one through seven must pass both math and language arts.
-Students must also pass either social studies or science. - 3.
+- 1. Kindergarten through second grade must pass math and language arts. - 2.
+Students in grades three through seven must pass both math and language arts.
+Students must also pass either of the following: social studies, science, any other graded elective course that is offered.
+(Pine Grove students will be required to pass two of the graded elective courses that are offered). - 3.
 Students in grade eight must pass both math and language arts.
-Students must also pass two of the following: social studies, science and Technology Foundations. - 4.
+Students must also pass two of the following: social studies, science, and any other graded elective course that is offered. - 4.
 Cursive writing is introduced in the second semester of the second grade with mastery to be achieved in third grade. - 5.
 Beginning in the 2018-2019 school year, a student scoring at the lowest TWO achievement levels in reading on the established state assessment for 3rd grade will not be promoted to 4th grade unless the student meets the good cause exemptions for promotion.